cockroachdb/docs/v2.1/create-security-certificates-custom-ca.md

 We do not recommend you use split CA certificates unless your organizational security practices mandate you to do so.
 {{site.data.alerts.end}}

-If you need to use separate CAs to sign node certificates and client certificates, then we need two CAs and their respective certificates and keys: `ca.crt` and `ca-client.crt`.
+If you need to use separate CAs to sign node certificates and client certificates, then you need two CAs and their respective certificates and keys: `ca.crt` and `ca-client.crt`.

 ### Node key and certificates